-A DHCP server (Dynamic Host Configuration Protocol) is a server that automatically assigns an IP address and other network configuration parameters to computers and other devices on the network.
-The software is integrated with Microsoft Active Directory ecosystem providing IPv4 and IPv6 DHCP services.
+A DHCP Windows server is a server that uses the Dynamic Host Configuration Protocol (DHCP) to automatically assign IP addresses and other network configuration parameters to devices on a network.
+This server software provides both IPv4 and IPv6 DHCP services.

 The statistics gathered in this way include: